QuokkaPix

 1

-Check which formats the destination accepts.
+Check what the destination accepts.

 2